December 20, 2019

 - Keep an eye on sauces and condiments.
 There might be sugar or starchy thickeners in it.
 If it tastes sweet, assume that it is sugar.
 Even Ketchup has a fair amount of sugar in it.
 Ask for condiments on the side so you can taste it beforehand and control the amount used.

 - Watch your alcohol intake.
 Alcohol lowers our inhibitions and may make it easier to give in to foods we are trying to avoid.
 Set a limit and pace yourself.
 Alternate alcoholic beverages with non-alcoholic drinks to avoid getting buzzed.
 Choose dry wine or distilled liquor (mixed with seltzer or diet mixers if desired) for a low carb choice.
 Even better choices are water, sparkling water, tea or coffee.

 - For dessert, consider a cheese plate or fruit.
-Have a coffee.
+Or, have a coffee.

-Here are some examples of choices you can make at several types of restaurants:
+Here are some examples of low carb choices you can make at several types of restaurants:

 American Bistro/Pub/Steak House: Burger without bun or wrapped in lettuce.
 Salad topped with meat, chicken or fish.
 Chicken or Fish with veggies/salad on side.
 Steak with veggies or salad.
 Buffalo wings are great if unbreaded.